uwindsorcss/hub/app/views/pages/GUIDE.markdown

 ##### Resources
 - [LeetCode](http://leetcode.com) - Eric highly recommends LeetCode and used it for all of his interview prep.
 It has hundreds of questions with difficulty ratings and company-specific questions submitted by interviewees.
 Most internships will ask LeetCode easy/mediums.
 - **Cracking the Coding Interview** - Eric highly recommends reading this book before getting into LeetCode for interview prep.
 You can find it on Amazon or probably a PDF online.

+### Working in the U.S.A.

+Almost every major tech company in the USA hires Canadians and will sponsor you for a visa.
+US companies tend to pay significantly more and provides great opportunities.
+Eric highly suggests trying to land an internship in the Bay Area or New York.

+You'll need to obtain a J-1 intern visa if you're interning in the United States.

+A common misconception is that you can simply obtain a visa on your own - this is not true.
+You need a company who is willing to sponsor your visa to work in the United States.
+Once you find this company they will do most of the work for you, you'll just have to submit some documents/forms.
+Don't stress about this step.

+#### Getting paid

+You'll need an American bank account to get paid if you're working in the USA.
+This is very easy to obtain - just go to your preferred bank once you're in the USA and bring your passport and visa documents just in case.
+Eric suggests Bank of America if you're working in the Bay Area - it took him 1 hour to get an account.

+It's also a very good idea to obtain a Social Security Number in the USA so that you can apply for a credit card and build up a credit score in the US (can be helpful in many ways in the future).
+This is also straight-forward and you need to wait until you're in the USA for at least 10 days before you can apply.

 # Miscellaneous